wrobstory/mcflyin/README.md

 Status
 ------
-Lots of stuff that could be better- error handling on the requests, probably better handling of weird timestamps, etc. This is just a small demo of how powerful Python can be for building a statistics backend.
+Lots of stuff that could be better- error handling on the requests, probably better handling of weird timestamps, etc. This is just a small demo of how powerful Python can be for building a statistics backend with relatively few lines of code.

 If I want to write a front-end in a different language, can I put it in the examples folder?
 ---------